Indian independence movement: Quit India Movement

-The aim of the movement was to force the British Government to the negotiating table by holding the Allied war effort hostage.
+The movement aimed to force the British Government to the negotiating table by holding the Allied war effort hostage.
 The call for determined but passive resistance that signified the certitude that Gandhi foresaw for the movement is best described by his call to Do or Die, issued on 8 August at the Gowalia Tank Maidan in Bombay, since renamed August Kranti Maidan (August Revolution Ground).
 However, almost the entire Congress leadership, and not merely at the national level, was put into confinement less than 24 hours after Gandhi's speech, and the greater number of the Congress were to spend the rest of the war in jail.

 On 8 August 1942, the Quit India resolution was passed at the Mumbai session of the All India Congress Committee (AICC).
 The draft proposed that if the British did not accede to the demands, a massive Civil Disobedience would be launched.
 However, it was an extremely controversial decision.
 At Gowalia Tank, Mumbai, Gandhi urged Indians to follow non-violent civil disobedience.
 Gandhi told the masses to act as citizens of a sovereign nation and not to follow the orders of the British.
 The British, already alarmed by the advance of the Japanese army to the India–Burma border, responded the next day by imprisoning Gandhi at the Aga Khan Palace in Pune.
 The Congress Party's Working Committee, or national leadership was arrested all together and imprisoned at the Ahmednagar Fort.
 They also banned the party altogether.
 All the major leaders of the INC were arrested and detained.
 As the masses were leaderless the protest took a violent turn.
 Large-scale protests and demonstrations were held all over the country.
 Workers remained absent en masse and strikes were called.
-The movement also saw widespread acts of sabotage, Indian under-ground organisation carried out bomb attacks on allied supply convoys, government buildings were set on fire, electricity lines were disconnected and transport and communication lines were severed.
+The movement also saw widespread acts of sabotage; Indian underground organisations carried out bomb attacks on allied supply convoys, government buildings were set on fire, electricity lines were disconnected and transport and communication lines were severed.
 The disruptions were under control in a few weeks and had little impact on the war effort.
 The movement soon became a leaderless act of defiance, with a number of acts that deviated from Gandhi's principle of non-violence.
 In large parts of the country, the local underground organisations took over the movement.

 All the other major parties rejected the Quit India plan, and most cooperated closely with the British, as did the princely states, the civil service, and the police.
 The Muslim League supported the Raj and grew rapidly in membership, and in influence with the British.